 Because the program is new, judging how effective it is will likely not be determined for several years, but the early signs are positive, district officials said.

-Bob Ross, assistant superintendent for Secondary Education in District 203, said that early data seemed to indicate that more students were opting for the tech program over language and that there hadn’t been a noticeable difference in participation between boys and girls.
+Bob Ross, assistant superintendent for Secondary Education in District 203, said that early data seemed to indicate that more students were opting for the tech program over language and that there hadn’t been a noticeable difference in participation rates between boys and girls.

 Director of Instructional Technology John David Son acknowledged the difficulty of determining success in a new program.